Istiqlal Party: After the split 1959–2016

+Throughout the 1960s, the Istiqlal were part of the political opposition against the government of Hassan II.
+Despite being a monarchist, Allal al-Fassi, who led the party at the time, opposed the growing authoritarianism of Hassan and did not accept Hassan II's slow and pragmatic repossession of the territories considered part of "Greater Morocco".

 Together with the leftist UNFP and later the Socialist Union of Popular Forces (USFP), the Istiqlal would form the backbone of the opposition to King Hassan II in the years to come.
 The Istiqlal party has taken part in many coalition governments from the late 1970s until the mid-1980s.
 In 1998, together with the USFP inside the Koutla and other smaller parties, the Istiqlal formed the Alternance, the first political experience in the Arab World where the opposition assumed power through the ballots.

-For the party's leader Allal El Fassi, a proponent of "Greater Morocco", Morocco's independence would not be complete without the liberation of all the territories that once were part of Morocco.

 In January 2006, Istiqlal criticized Spanish Prime Minister José Luis Rodríguez Zapatero's visit to the Spanish cities of Ceuta and Melilla on the north African coast, reflecting its nationalist heritage.

 Istiqlal won 52 out of 325 seats in the parliamentary election held on 7 September 2007, more than any other party, and subsequently the party's leader, Abbas El Fassi, was named Prime Minister by King Mohammed VI on 19 September 2007.

 The party won 60 out of 325 seats in the parliamentary election held in November 2011, being the second party in the parliament.